Industry and Campus Presentations

 What is an Industry and Campus Presentation?

-Conference Theme and Tracks
+Conference Theme and Program Tracks

-Conference tracks will focus on five key topic areas and should be considered in the context of building, operating, and staffing information security, cybersecurity, and privacy functions.
+Program sessions will focus on five key topic areas and should be considered in the context of building, operating, and staffing information security, cybersecurity, and privacy functions.

 Awareness, training, education, and communications are key components of successful information security and privacy programs.
 How do we build, staff, and operate (replicable) cybersecurity and privacy awareness programs that help educate faculty, staff, and students?